nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

 :class:`NiftiMasker`: loading, masking and filtering
 =========================================================

-This section details how to use the :class:`NiftiMasker` class :class:`NiftiMasker` is a powerful tool to load images and extract voxel signals in the area defined by the mask.
+This section details how to use the :class:`NiftiMasker` class.
+:class:`NiftiMasker` is a
+powerful tool to load images and extract voxel signals in the area defined by the mask.
 It is designed to apply some basic preprocessing